White House Reconstruction

 The White House Reconstruction, also known as the Truman Reconstruction, was a comprehensive dismantling and rebuilding of the interior of the White House from 1949 to 1952.
-A century and a half of wartime destruction and rebuilding, hurried renovations, additions of new services, technologies, the added third floor and inadequate foundations brought the Executive Residence portion of the White House Complex to near-imminent collapse.

-In 1948, architectural and engineering investigations deemed it unsafe for occupancy.
-President Harry S. Truman, his family, and the entire residence staff were relocated across the street to Blair House.
-For over three years, the White House was gutted, expanded, and rebuilt.
-Although the scope, costs, and historical authenticity of the work were criticized by some at the time, the reconstructed mansion has proved a safe, stable, well-functioning residence for First Families ever since.
+In 1948, after nearly a century and a half of wartime destruction and rebuilding, hurried renovations, additions of new services, technologies, the expanded third floor, and inadequate foundations, architectural and engineering investigations found that the Executive Residence portion of the White House Complex was facing near-imminent collapse, and it was deemed unsafe for occupancy.
+President Harry S. Truman, his family, and the entire residence staff were relocated across the street to Blair House, and over the next three years, the White House was gutted, expanded, and rebuilt.

 Emerging problem

-When the Trumans moved into the executive mansion in 1945, they found it badly in need of repair after twelve years of neglect during the Depression and World War II.
-In 1946, Congress authorized $780,000 ($11 million in 2020 dollars) for repairs.
-The mansion's heaving floors and mysterious sounds had been known by staff and First Families for many years.
-For the first two years of his presidency, according to White House photographer Abbie Rowe, President Truman heard "ghosts" roaming the halls of the Second Floor residence.
+When the Trumans moved into the executive mansion in 1945, they found it badly in need of repair after twelve years of neglect during the Great Depression and World War II.
+In 1946, Congress authorized $780,000 (equal to $ today) for repairs.
+The mansion's heaving floors and mysterious sounds had been known by staff and first families for many years.
+For the first two years of his presidency, according to White House photographer Abbie Rowe, President Truman heard "ghosts" roaming the halls of the second floor residence.
 Government agencies had expressed concern about the condition of the building, including a 1941 report from the Army Corps of Engineers warning of failing wood structure, crumbling masonry, and major fire hazards.
-The report was dismissed by President Roosevelt.
+The report was dismissed by President Franklin D. Roosevelt.

 In early 1946, during a formal reception in the Blue Room, the First Lady noticed the very large crystal chandelier overhead swaying and its crystals tinkling.
 The floor of the Oval Study above moved noticeably when walked on, and a valet was then attending the president while he was taking a bath.
-Truman described a potential scenario of him in his bathtub falling through the floor into the midst of a Daughters of the American Revolution tea "wearing nothing more than his reading glasses.".
+Truman described a potential scenario of him in his bathtub falling through the floor into the midst of a Daughters of the American Revolution tea "wearing nothing more than his reading glasses."
 In early 1947, a "stretching" chandelier in the East Room and another swaying in the Oval Study caused further alarm.
 "Floors no longer merely creaked; they swayed."